How the ageing population could be a boon for investors

 Demographics driving high demand for healthcare

 In 1950, the global average lifespan was just 47 years.
 By 2020, that will have risen to 73 years and by 2030 it is estimated by the United Nations that people around the world can expect to live (on average) to the age of 83.
-The fastest growing age group in the world is now those aged over 65, who will account for 14.1% of the global population by 2040, compared with 9.3% in 2020.
+And the fastest growing age group in the world is now those aged over 65, who will account for 14.1% of the global population by 2040, compared with 9.3% in 2020.
+In the UK, over 65s will account for almost a quarter of the population by 2040, while in Japan the figure will be more than 35%.

-With increasing age comes increasing healthcare complications.
+And with increasing age, comes increasing healthcare complications.
 Conditions such as arthritis, heart disease, cancer, diabetes and chronic obstructive pulmonary disease (COPD) become more common as people grow older.
 Diabetes, for example, is expected to account for 25.5 million deaths around the world in 2020, according to research by the Marshall Protocol Knowledge Base.
 This compares to around 14.5 million deaths in 1990.

 Cost pressure driving the call for change

 Developed countries spend on average between 10% and 12% of GDP on healthcare.
+This ranges from the 9.8% in the UK to 12.2% in Switzerland.
+The US is an outlier within this list and currently spends 17% of GDP.
 This is set to rise to 25%.
-With an ageing population, there is increasing pressure on healthcare budgets.
-Government spending is stretched in many countries as areas such as education, welfare and pensions compete for funding, thus creating a significant need for healthcare providers to bolster efficiency.
+And with an ageing population there is increasing pressure on healthcare budgets.
+Government spending is stretched in many countries as areas such as education, welfare and pensions compete for funding.

 Technology is providing the means to bolster efficiency